ABOUT WRF

 SUPPORT FOR ARKANSAS COMMUNITY COLLEGES

-In 2002, The Winthrop Rockefeller Foundation provides organizational support for Arkansas Community Colleges to help its Center for Student Success, a national model for implementing evidence-based practices in community colleges, and to establish the Arkansas’s Career Pathways Initiative as a model for national welfare reform that moves students out of poverty and into family-supporting careers.
+The Winthrop Rockefeller Foundation provides organizational support for Arkansas Community Colleges to help its Center for Student Success, a national model for implementing evidence-based practices in community colleges, and to establish the Arkansas’s Career Pathways Initiative as a model for national welfare reform that moves students out of poverty and into family-supporting careers.

 WRF PUBLISHES “TAX OPTIONS FOR ARKANSAS: FUNDING EDUCATION AFTER THE LAKE VIEW CASE”